 03.01 Current Licensing Basis

-The current licensing basis is the set of NRC requirements applicable to a specific plant and a licensee's written regulatory commitments for ensuring compliance with and operation within applicable NRC requirements and the plantspecific design basis (including all modifications and additions to such commitments over the life of the license) that are docketed and in effect.
+The current licensing basis is the set of NRC requirements applicable to a specific plant and a licensee's written regulatory commitments for ensuring compliance with and operation within applicable NRC requirements and the plant-specific design basis (including all modifications and additions to such commitments over the life of the license) that are docketed and in effect.
 The CLB includes the NRC regulations contained in 10 CFR Parts 2, 19, 20, 21, 26, 30, 40, 50, 51, 54, 55, 70, 72, 73, 100 and appendices thereto; orders; license conditions; exemptions; and technical specifications.
-It also includes the plantspecific design-basis information defined in 10 CFR 50.2 as documented in the most recent final safety analysis report (FSAR) as required by 10 CFR 50.71; and the licensee's commitments remaining in effect that were made in docketed licensing correspondence such as licensee responses to NRC bulletins, generic letters, and enforcement actions, as well as licensee commitments documented in NRC safety evaluations or licensee event reports.
+It also includes the plant-specific design-basis information defined in 10 CFR 50.2 as documented in the most recent final safety analysis report (FSAR) as required by 10 CFR 50.71 and updated FSAR (UFSAR) supplement(s) from any prior license renewal for the plant; and the licensee's commitments remaining in effect that were made in docketed licensing correspondence, such as licensee responses to NRC bulletins, generic letters, and enforcement actions, as well as licensee commitments documented in NRC safety evaluations or licensee event reports.

 03.02 Integrated Plant Assessment

-An integrated plant assessment (IPA) is a licensee assessment demonstrating a nuclear power plant facility's structures and components requiring aging management review in accordance with 10 CFR 54.21(a) for license renewal have been identified and that the effects of aging the function of structures and components maintain the CLB during the.
+An integrated plant assessment (IPA) is a licensee assessment demonstrating a nuclear power plant facility's structures and components requiring aging management review in accordance with 10 CFR 54.21(a) for license renewal have been identified and that the effects of aging will be managed so that the intended function(s) of in-scope structures and components will be maintained consistent with the CLB during the PEO or subsequent PEO.

 03.03 Mandated Licensing Basis Documents

-Mandated licensing basis documents are documents, such as the UFSAR, the quality assurance program, the security plan, and the emergency plan, for which the NRC has established requirements for content, change control and reporting.
+Mandated licensing basis documents are documents, such as the UFSAR, the quality assurance program, the security plan, and the emergency plan, for which the NRC has established requirements for content, change control, and reporting.
 The information that should be included in these documents is specified in applicable regulations and regulatory guides.
-The change control mechanisms and reporting requirements are defined by regulations such as 10 CFR 50.59, 50.54, 50.71.
+The change control mechanisms and reporting requirements are defined by regulations such as 10 CFR 50.59, 50.54, 50.71, and 50.90.

 03.04 Nuclear Power Plant